Battle of Oriskany: Battle

 Herkimer held a war council on the morning of August 6.
 He wanted to wait because he had not heard the expected signal from the fort, but his captains pressed him to continue, accusing him of being a Tory because his brother was serving under St. Leger.
 He was stung by the accusations and relented, ordering the column to march on toward Stanwix.

 About 6 mi from the fort, the road dipped more than 50 ft into a marshy ravine with a stream at the bottom that was about 3 ft wide.
-Seneca chiefs Sayenqueraghta and Cornplanter chose this place to set up an ambush; the Royal Yorkers waited behind a nearby rise and the Iroquois concealed themselves on both sides of the ravine.
+Seneca chiefs Sayenqueraghta and Cornplanter chose this place to set up an ambush; the Royal Yorkers waited behind a nearby rise and the Haudenosaunee concealed themselves on both sides of the ravine.
 The plan was for the Royal Yorkers to stop the head of the column, after which their Indigenous allies would attack the extended column.
 At about 10 am, Herkimer's column descended into the ravine, crossed the stream, and began ascending the other side with Herkimer on horseback near the front.